This website helps victims report hate crimes

 After the form is filled out, Hate Crime Help directs users toward resources like a local police station or relevant organization, along with context about what to expect from those organizations.
 There's also a section called "Know Your Rights," which explains the difference between a hate crime and a bias incident, as well as federal and state laws.

-Hate crimes involve actual criminal activity like the destruction of property, assault and even murder.
+Hate crimes involve actual criminal activity like the destruction of property, assault and murder.
 Bias incidents don't.
 If someone yells a racial slur at you on the street, it's unpleasant and scary, but legal under the First Amendment.
-If he or she spray-paints that slur on your house, it's a crime.
+If that person spray-paints that slur on your house, it's a crime.

 Hate Crime Help might address another problem with hate incident data.
 Authorities say no full numbers for hate incidents exist in the US because they're underreported.
 Victims avoid authorities out of distrust, fear of retribution or, in some cases, concerns about their legal status.

 The difficulty collecting data is evident in official statistics.
-The FBI estimates roughly 6,000 hate crimes are reported in the US every year, while a different Department of Justice report from the Bureau of Labor Statistics derived from the National Crime Victimization Survey puts that number around 250,000 each year.
-The discrepancy stems from the fact that the FBI gets its number from local law enforcement agencies, whereas the survey bypasses the challenges of hate crimes getting reported to local police, accurately categorized as hate crimes, and then reported to the FBI.
+The FBI estimates roughly 6,000 hate crimes are reported in the US every year, while a different Department of Justice report from the Bureau of Labor Statistics, derived from the National Crime Victimization Survey, puts that number at around 250,000 each year.
+The discrepancy stems from the fact that the FBI gets its number from local law enforcement agencies, while the survey bypasses the challenges of hate crimes getting reported to local police, accurately categorized as hate crimes, and then reported to the FBI.

 The information gap creates another problem.
-If authorities can't agree on the number and severity of hate incidents, it's hard for them to make a case they should be taken as seriously as things like robbery or aggravated assault.
+If authorities can't agree on the number and severity of hate incidents, it's hard for them to make a case those incidents should be taken as seriously as things like robbery or aggravated assault.

 "We are frankly doing a horrific job of just getting basic data about the level of hate crime in the United States," said Heidi Beirich, who heads the SPLC's Intelligence Project.
 "The lack of statistics directly undermines the ability to contend with the very serious problem in our society."

-Beirich also said that efforts like Hate Crime Help could help underline there's a reporting problem and put pressure on federal authorities to fix the situation.
+Beirich also said that efforts like Hate Crime Help could help underscore the reporting problem and put pressure on federal authorities to fix the situation.

-To complicate the situation, laws differ from state to state.
-Some states like Georgia, South Carolina, Arkansas, Indiana, and Wyoming don't have hate crime laws.
-There're also federal hate crime laws.
+To complicate things, laws differ from state to state.
+Some states like Georgia, South Carolina, Arkansas, Indiana and Wyoming don't have hate crime laws.
+There are also federal hate crime laws.
 Bradick said it can be daunting to figure out where you might fit into all of that.

-With those post-election hate crime numbers ticking up, CuroLegal spent about 3 months working on Hate Crime Help.
-While they built everything in-house, they held the previously mentioned event in Boston to consult with groups like the Anti-Defamation League, GLAD, The Council on American–Islamic Relations (CAIR), and the Massachusetts Attorney General's office.
+With those post-election hate crime numbers ticking up, CuroLegal spent about three months working on Hate Crime Help.
+While it built everything in-house, it held that Boston event to consult with groups like the Anti-Defamation League, GLAD, the Council on American–Islamic Relations (CAIR) and the Massachusetts Attorney General's office.

 While CuroLegal worked on this pro bono, networking hardware company Cisco paid the costs.

-"We're all about how to use technology to create opportunities for people to better their lives," said Cisco SVP and General Counsel Mark Chandler in a statement.
+"We're all about how to use technology to create opportunities for people to better their lives," said Cisco senior vice president and general counsel Mark Chandler in a statement.
 "We saw there was difficulty in people figuring out what hate crimes are, whether they've been victimized and where to get help."

 CuroLegal's team, plus two law students recommended by the American Bar Association Center for Innovation, had to bring together a variety of data sources, including a Google API for local law enforcement data -- and also create protections in case trolls wanted to target the site, Bradick said.